harness/developer-hub/kb/cloud-cost-management/articles/best-practices/gcp-connectors-and-roles.md

 ---
 title: Connectors + Roles For GCP CCM
-description: Automatically Create Harness connectors for projects and IAM roles in each GCP subscription
+description: Automatically create Harness connectors for projects and IAM roles in each GCP subscription
 ---

 # Overview